 “The word calisthenics comes from the ancient Greek words kallos (κάλλος), which means “beauty” or “beautiful” (to emphasize the aesthetic pleasure that derives from the perfection of the human body), and sthenos (σθένος), meaning “strength” (great mental strength, courage, strength, and determination).
 It is the art of using one’s body weight as resistance to develop the Greek God physique.“

-Depending on the calisthenics training methods utilized, bodyweight training can perfect many abilities and increase strength, muscular endurance, stamina, power, speed, acceleration, flexibility, coordination, and balance.
+Depending on the calisthenics training methods, bodyweight training can perfect many abilities: strength, muscular endurance, stamina, power, speed, acceleration, flexibility, coordination, muscle elasticity, and balance.

-Military units or sports teams often do a form of synchronized physical bodyweight training, more of a “call and response” routine to increase group cohesion and discipline.
+Military units or sports teams often do synchronized physical bodyweight training, more of a “call and response” routine to increase group cohesion and discipline.
 In enhancement to this, bodyweight exercises are often used as baseline physical evaluations for military organizations around the globe.
-Two examples are the U.S. Army Physical Fitness Test and the U.S.M.C.
-Physical Fitness Test.
+Two examples are the U.S. Army Physical Fitness Test with pushups, sit-ups and running; the U.S.M.C.
+Physical Fitness Test with crunches and pull-ups too; many other tests involve burpees.

 Furthermore, calisthenics is also a component of physical education in primary and secondary schools almost all around the globe.